Nuclearvodka/battleships/WALKAROUND.txt

 				return text

-			def placeShips(self  , db):
+			def placeShips(self, player , db):
 				counter = 1
-				#x = 0

 				### PLAYER INSTRUCTIONS ###

-				db.msg = ""
-				player = self.user.name
-				print"PlaceShips FIRST TEST" , player, "\n\n"
-				#db.msg = " You have 10x10 cells where you can place your ships ,say which direction the ship is turned (right, left, up or down)"
+				db.msg = " You have 10x10 cells where you can place your ships ,say which direction the ship is turned (right, left, up or down)"
 				#print player.name + ", you have 10x10 cells where you can place your ships,\n"
 				#print "Remember not to tell your opponent where you place your ships\n"
 				#print "Then you say which direction the ship is turned (right, left, up or down)\n"

 				#print(self.printfield(player.field.field)) #prints the player's field

 				### PLACE SHIPS ###
-				#if x < 5 :
 				for x in player.ships:
-					#x = x + 1
-					print"placeships SECOND TEST"
-					db.msg = ' You have 10x10 cells where you can place your ships ,say which direction the ship is turned (right, left, up or down)' column = ""
+					column = ""
 					row = ""
 					direction = ""